 Probably, the biggest advantage to these policies is that you can be approved for coverage much quicker than you can with a traditional policy.
 With a no medical exam policy you can get life insurance coverage as quickly as a couple of days.
 If you get a traditional policy that requires a medical exam, you could wait several weeks or sometimes even months before your insurance policy is approved and issued.

 No Medical Exam Doesn’t Mean No Underwriting

 We want to be clear about medical underwriting so you are not surprised by your life insurance underwriting when you apply for coverage.

 Even though the insurer does not require a medical exam, there are some underwriting methods that help them get a picture of your health risk:

 - MIB Report – Your insurance company will typically order the MIB (Medical Information Bureau) report as soon as they receive your signed application.
 They get permission to receive this report when you sign your application.
 Don’t get nervous here.
 The MIB is a national database owned by member insurance companies so they can share underwriting information about their applicants.
 This database does not contain your all your medical records, rather it contains information you provided to an insurer or information they gathered during the underwriting process.
 This information is not available to any insurer unless they are a member company of MIB.
 If you choose to dispute any information in your file, there is a simple process to have it corrected.

 - ScriptCheck® – The ScriptCheck report is provided by Exam One which is owned by Quest Diagnostics.
 This report provides your underwriter information about medications you may be taking now and in the past.
-This report also provides your underwriter a clearer picture of your current health.
+This report also provides your underwriter with a clearer picture of your current health.